bluurryy/bump-scope/README.md

 - `serde`:

+  Adds `Serialize` implementations for `BumpBox`, strings and vectors.
-  Adds serialization support for `BumpBox` and vectors.
+  Adds `DeserializeSeed` implementations for strings and vectors.

 <p></p>